 If a restoration appeal is desired, focussing upon the wider community, tax-deductibility may be obtained either through the Organ Historical Trust of Australia which is listed on the Australian Government’s Register of Cultural Organisations.
 In order to qualify, instruments must be of heritage significance; classification by the National Trust of Australia can be helpful.
 Once such appeals are approved, donations are channelled via OHTA and receipts are issued to donors which may be utilised for the purpose of tax deductions.

 Organs must be in public venues, but schools would be able to access support through their own tax-deductible building campaigns, such as the instrument at Scotch College, Hawthorn, Victoria.
-For further details, contact the National Trust in your state.

 Once an appeal is set up, it is possible to approach corporate donors and charitable trusts for donations.
 Philanthropy Australia can advise on how and whom to approach.
 The restoration of many of Australia’s historic organs has been liberally assisted by charitable trusts.
-Details of such trusts may be found in the Australian Directory of Philanthropy.
+Details of such trusts may be found in the Directory of Funders.
 However, it is usually a requirement that funds are made available via organisations listed on the Federal Government Register of Cultural Organisations.